open-horizon/open-horizon.github.io/docs/developing/creating_hello_world.md

 {:tip: .tip}
 {:download: .download}

+# Creating your own hello world for clusters
+{: #creating_hello_world}

+To deploy a containerized edge service to an edge cluster, the first step is to build a Kubernetes Operator that deploys the containerized edge service in a Kubernetes cluster.

 Use this example to learn how to:

-* Create a new ansible operator using `operator-sdk`
+* Create an ansible operator by using `operator-sdk`
 * Use the operator to deploy a service to an edge cluster
 * Expose a port on your edge cluster that you can access externally with the `curl` command